2021 Jan 22

 OPCs byPass this intro> http://opcs.us/anti-O.htm

-Fundamental and prevalent in nature, including the oldest known surviving tree species;
+Fundamental and prevalent in nature, including the oldest known surviving tree species (Acacia);

 derived and isolated around 1950 from the red skin of peanut, and then grape seed and tree bark;

 and now institutionally produced in Europe as a vitamin in the manner patented in France and U.S.

-The case was made for its status as a vitamin,
+The case was made for its status as vitamin (P),

 impassioned for his remaining life to institutionalize assured OPC production

 while learning and reporting the results of clinical trials demonstrating:

 no risk of overdose; and multiple positive health benefits

 facilitating: building/maintenance/reBuilding/repairing: collagen the subject of sports injuries.